Be Right Back: Analysis

 Other critics posed their thoughts more on the relationship in the episode, and suggested it was relationship-led.
 According to Lambie, Ash is "an affectionate boyfriend" and Martha is "blissfully in love", though Ash is easily distracted by his phone; Martha and Ash only appear together in a few scenes, but we see their love through "little in-jokes, shared love of cheesy 70s tunes and childhood memories".
 Bojalad wrote that they are "one of the most realistically comfortable and happy couples" in the series, and Owen agreed, writing that though the relationship has little screentime, the audience feel "an instant connection with them".
 These scenes are later mirrored: examples include the android Ash disliking the Bee Gees and engaging in sex that feels "robotic".
-Ash's cause of death is "neither clear nor important", though Sims and Sancto thought that it relates to him checking his phone while driving.
+Adrienne Tyler of Screen Rant said that Ash died in a car accident.
+Sims believed that Ash's cause of death is "neither clear nor important", though Sims and Sancto thought that it relates to him checking his phone while driving.

 Yoshida said that the presence of the android Ash is "menacing" though he has a "docile" demeanour, further commenting that Martha is unable to resist him, despite her repulsion at the situation.
 Sims stated that the replica of Ash is "self-aware", as it "knows it cannot replace Ash fully".
 Sims also described the robotic Ash as "like a lost puppy" who follows Martha obediently.
 Swain noted this non-humanness, too, writing that though the android Ash is witty, his personality lacks meaning, with Morgan Jeffery of Digital Spy calling him "hollow" and commenting that he is missing "so much of what made Ash the man he was".
 Logan said the episode is about "the intangibles of humanness that make up the people we love".
 Sutcliffe believed the robotic Ash fails as a replacement because humans miss their loved ones' "sourness" as well as their "sweetness".